oatlog/oatlog/doc/report/main.typ

 === E-graphs <section_background_egraphs>

-E-graphs are at their core a solution to the duplication illustrated in
+E-graphs are, at their core, a solution to the node duplication illustrated in
-@fig_background_dag_duplicated, that identical usages of syntactically different inputs result in duplicated storage within an expression DAG.
+@fig_background_dag_duplicated, where identical usages of syntactically different inputs result in duplicated storage within an expression DAG.
 E-graphs do this not by representing functions
 #footnote[There is an e-graph variant called slotted e-graphs @slotted_egraph which deduplicate data
 using functions.], but by grouping syntactically different, but semantically equal expressions into the same equivalence class.

-An initial expression mutated through local rewrites is in fact exactly the special case of syntactically different but semantically identical subexpressions being used identically.
+An initial expression mutated through local rewrites is exactly the special case of syntactically different but semantically identical subexpressions being used identically.
 If a subexpression $x dot 2$ is nondestructively rewritten to $x << 1$ in an expression DAG, all downstream usages must be duplicated.
-The pre- and post-rewrite expressions are different this is the best we can do without a something function-like.
-However, when rewrites maintain equality, such as here where $x dot 2 == x << 1$, we can deduplicate our expressions in an e-graph.
+However, since $x dot 2$ and $x << 1$ through the act of rewriting are considered equal, e-graphs let downstream usages refer to their joint equivalence class and do not need to be duplicated.

 #figure(
   fletcher.diagram(